Riazuddin (physicist): Early years

-Riazuddin was born in a native Punjabi family in Ludhiana in British Punjab of the British Indian Empire in 1930.
-After the Partition of India, his family migrated to Pakistan in 1947 and settled in Lahore, West-Pakistan.
+Riazuddin was born in 1930 into a Punjabi family in Ludhiana, British Punjab.
+After the Partition of India, his family migrated to Pakistan in 1947 and settled in Lahore.
 He is the twin brother of physicist Fayyazuddin.
-At age 17, Riazuddin attended Punjab University, and took his BSc(Hons) in Mathematics under the supervision of Abdus Salam in 1951.
+At age 17, Riazuddin attended Punjab University, and took his BSc (Hons) in mathematics under the supervision of Abdus Salam in 1951.
 Riazuddin also studied under the supervision of Abdus Salam at the Postgraduate level at Cambridge University.
 As a student of mathematics, he learned the advanced course on quantum mechanics under Abdus Salam, as he had made the course of quantum mechanics outside the regular curriculum.
 In 1951, Salam funded his scholarship, and helped him gain admission to the graduate school of Punjab University.
 In 1953, Salam supervised his MSc in applied mathematics where his master's dissertation dealt with fundamental concepts of mathematical physics.
 By the time he published his thesis in 1953, he received a Gold medal from the Punjab University for post-graduate contributions to physics and mathematics.

 With the help of Salam, Riazuddin went to the United Kingdom on a scholarship and attended University of Cambridge.
 At Cambridge, he was awarded his PhD in Theoretical physics in 1959.
 Riazuddin's dissertation was written on "Charge Radius of Pion" which also covered many issues relevant to the field of quantum theory.
 Riazuddin returned to Pakistan where he joined Punjab University as an associate professor.
 In 1968, Riazuddin was awarded the Gold Medal in Physical Sciences for scientists under 40 years of age by the Pakistan Academy of Sciences.